davybrion/companysite-dotnet/content/blog/2009-11-requestresponse-service-layer-synchronous-client-side-usage.md

 As you can see there's only one Operation on this service, and because each 'operation' of our service layer is exposed as a Request/Response combination, we'll never have to add anything else to this Service Contract and thus, we only need to create our proxy once and we'll never have to update it.

-Instead of generating a service proxy with SvcUtil, i chose to just inherit from WCF's ClientBase class:
+Instead of generating a service proxy with SvcUtil, I chose to just inherit from WCF's ClientBase class:

 <script src="https://gist.github.com/3685524.js?file=s2.cs"></script>